 - a.
-Client recognizes and agrees that in order for Advisor to discharge its responsibilities, it must engage in securities brokerage transactions described in paragraph 1 herein; - b.
+Client recognizes and agrees that in order for Advisor to discharge its responsibilities, Advisor must engage in securities brokerage transactions described in paragraph 1 herein; - b.
 Commissions and/or transaction fees are generally charged for effecting securities transactions; and - c.
-The brokerage commissions and/or transaction fees charged to Client for securities brokerage transactions are exclusive of, and in addition to, Advisor Compensation as defined in paragraph 2 hereof. - 5.
-Risk Acknowledgment.
+The brokerage commissions and/or transaction fees charged to Client for securities brokerage transactions are exclusive of, and in addition to, Advisor Compensation as defined in paragraph 2 hereof.

+5. Risk Acknowledgment

 Advisor does not guarantee the future performance of the Account or any specific level of performance, the success of any investment recommendation or strategy that Advisor may take or recommend for the Account, or the success of Advisor's overall management of the Account.
-Client understands that investment recommendations for the Account by Advisor are subject to various market, currency, economic, political and business risks, and that those investment decisions will not always be profitable. - 6.
-Directions to Advisor.
-All directions, instructions and/or notices from Client to Advisor shall be in writing.
-Advisor shall be fully protected in relying upon any direction, notice, or instruction until it has been duly advised in writing of changes therein. - 7.
-Fiduciary Duty and Advisor Liability.
+Client understands that investment recommendations for the Account by Advisor are subject to various market, currency, economic, political, business risks, and other risks, and that those investment decisions will not always be profitable.

+6. Directions to Advisor

+All account-related instructions are subject to confirmation by Advisor.

+7. Fiduciary Duty

 Advisor acts as a fiduciary under this Agreement and has a duty to invest the Client's assets as a prudent investor would in accordance with the Client's investment objectives and risk tolerance.
-Advisor shall not be liable for the acts and/or omissions of other professionals or third party service providers recommended to Client by Advisor, including a broker-dealer, custodian, attorney, accountant, insurance agent, or any other professional.
+Advisor shall not be liable for the acts and/or omissions of other professionals or third-party service providers recommended to Client by Advisor, including a broker-dealer, custodian, attorney, accountant, insurance agent, or any other professional.
 If the Account contains only a portion of Client's total assets, Advisor shall only be responsible for those assets that Client has designated to be the subject of Advisor's investment management services under this Agreement without consideration to those additional assets not so designated by Client.

 If, during the term of this Agreement, Advisor purchases specific individual securities for the Account at the direction of Client (i.e. the request to purchase was initiated solely by Client), Client acknowledges that Advisor shall do so as an accommodation only, and that Client shall maintain exclusive ongoing responsibility for monitoring any and all such individual securities, and the disposition thereof.
-Correspondingly, Client further acknowledges and agrees that Advisor shall not have any responsibility for the performance of any and all such securities, regardless of whether any such security is reflected on any quarterly Account reports prepared by
+Correspondingly, Client further acknowledges and agrees that Advisor shall not have any responsibility for the performance of any and all such securities, regardless of whether any such security is reflected on any quarterly Account reports prepared by Advisor.

-Advisor.
 However, Advisor may continue to include any such assets for purposes of determining Advisor Compensation.
 In addition, with respect to any and all accounts maintained by Client with other investment professionals or at custodians for which Advisor does not maintain trading authority, Client, and not Advisor, shall be exclusively responsible for the investment performance of any such assets or accounts.
 In the event Client desires that Advisor provide investment management services with respect to any such assets or accounts, Client may engage Advisor to do so for a separate and additional fee.